Frequently Asked Questions (FAQs) for New Coaches

 Are there any prerequisites for these classes?

-There are no preprequisites for the F and GK Certification courses.
-Those registering for the E Certification course must successfully completed the F Certification course Those registering for the E/D certification course must have successfully completed the E certification course.
+There are no prerequisites for the F and Goalkeeper Clinics.
+Those registering for the USSF National E Clinic course must successfully completed the USSF National F Clinic.
+Those registering for the USSF National D Clinic course must have successfully completed the USSF National E Clinic.

 Who gets into the class?

-Coaches from all area clubs are welcome, but those outside of the Placer Youth Soccer League (Roseville, Lincoln, Rocklin, Eureka & Loomis clubs) must pay to attend.
+Coaches from all area clubs are welcome, but those outside of the Placer Youth Soccer League (Roseville, Lincoln, Rocklin, Eureka, and Loomis clubs) must pay to attend.
 Attendees are registered on a first-come, first-served basis.
 After the first 15 slots are filled, a waiting list is generated.

-What's the minimum age to attend a CYSA coaching clinic?
+What's the minimum age to attend a USSF or Cal North coaching clinic?

 What is the cost for out of town coaches?

-These costs are waived for Roseville coaches.
-If you take the course outside of the area, you may have to pay for the course and the club will reimburse you.
-If you intend to seek reimbursement for a clinic, you should contact the appropriate Director of Boys/Girls Coaching before you write the check.
+If you take the course outside of the area, you may have to pay for the course and the Club will reimburse you.
+If you intend to seek reimbursement for a clinic, you should contact the U16-U19 Coaching Director before you write the check.

 What should I bring to class?

-Friday night: pen/pencil and paper.
-Saturday/Sunday: pen/pencil, paper, any materials your received at the Friday session, soccer attire, soccer ball, plenty of water, lunch and snacks, sunscreen, and a folding chair.
+For classroom sessions, bring a pen/pencil and paper.
+For the field sessions, bring a pen/pencil, paper, any materials you received in the classroom session, soccer attire, soccer ball, plenty of water, lunch and snacks, sunscreen, and a folding chair.

 Is there an exam?